f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re/automation-demo-guide.rst

    -  TF_API_TOKEN: Your Terraform Cloud API token
    -  TF_CLOUD_ORGANIZATION: Your Terraform Cloud Organization name
-   -  TF_CLOUD_WORKSPACE\_\ *<Workspace Name>*: Create for each workspace in your workflow per each job
+   -  TF_CLOUD_WORKSPACE\_\ *<Workspace Name>*: Create for each workspace used in your workflow

       -  EX: TF_CLOUD_WORKSPACE_AZURE_VM would be created with the value ``azure-vm``